karafka/rdkafka-ruby/ext/README.md

 # Ext

 This gem depends on the `librdkafka` C library.
-It is downloaded when this gem is installed.
+It is downloaded, stored in `dist/` directory, and checked into source control.

 To update the `librdkafka` version follow the following steps: